-Asian men who regularly consume soyfoods are 50 percent less likely to have prostate cancer than Asian men who consume little soy.28 In animals, adding isoflavones to the diet inhibits the development of prostate tumors.
-There is also evidence in both animals and humans that isoflavones work in ways to stop prostate cancer from spreading to other tissues.^{29,30} And, preliminary evidence indicates that isoflavones can lessen the side effects of radiation treatment for prostate cancer.31 Since prostate cancer is usually diagnosed late in life and these tumors grow slowly, anything that even modestly inhibits their growth or delays their onset could significantly reduce death from this disease.
-Although chemically lowering blood testosterone levels is one means for treating prostate cancer, the human intervention evidence indicates that soyfoods are not working in this way to protect against prostate cancer.
-These studies show that soy does not lower testosterone levels or adversely affect sperm or semen measurements.32,33
+Asian men who regularly consume soyfoods are less likely to have prostate cancer than Asian men who consume little soy.

+In animals, adding isoflavones to the diet inhibits the development of prostate tumors.
+There is also evidence in both animals and humans that isoflavones work in ways to stop prostate cancer from spreading to other tissues.
+And, preliminary evidence indicates that isoflavones can lessen the side effects of radiation treatment for prostate cancer.
+Since prostate cancer is usually diagnosed late in life and these tumors grow slowly, anything that even modestly inhibits their growth or delays their onset could significantly reduce death from this disease.
+Although chemically lowering blood testosterone levels is one means for treating prostate cancer, human intervention studies indicate that soyfoods are not working in this way to protect against prostate cancer.
+These studies show that soy does not lower testosterone levels or adversely affect sperm or semen measurements.

-Finally, the clinical evidence indicates that soyfoods do not impair fertility^{25,33} nor do they adversely affect thyroid function in people with normal-functioning thyroids.43 Soyfoods are also not restricted for hypothyroid patients taking thyroid hormones although, when patients first add soyfoods to the diet, it is prudent to monitor thyroid function.
+Finally, the clinical evidence indicates that soyfoods do not impair fertility nor do they adversely affect thyroid function in people.

+Soyfoods are also not restricted for hypothyroid patients taking thyroid hormones although, when patients first add soyfoods to the diet, it is prudent to monitor thyroid function.